Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Ramanujan identities

-and in particular, $ E_4 = \mathsf{x}\,\mathsf{y} $.
-The Hecke groups also come equipped with a quasi-automorphic weight-$ 2 $ Eisenstein series $ E_2 $, which is a linear combination of solutions to the generalized Halphen system \cite[Theorem 4(iii)]{Doran:2013npa}.
-In terms of the variables $ (\mathsf{x},\mathsf{y}) $ the Eisenstein series $E_2$ can be written as follows:
+\looseness=-1 The Hecke groups also come equipped with a quasi-automorphic weight $ 2 $ Eisenstein series~$ E_2^{(m)} $, which is a linear combination of solutions to the generalized Halphen system \cite[Theorem~4(iii)]{Doran:2013npa}.
+In terms of the variables $ \big(\mathsf{x}^{(m)},\mathsf{y}^{(m)}\big) $ the Eisenstein series $E_2^{(m)}$ can be written as